 - Select the volume tables (these could be in form of equations or curves) applicable to the tree species or group of species planted under the project.
-See paragraph 8 of this section for exact guidance on selecting the volume tables applicable; - (ii) Depending on the volume tables selected in the sub-step above, measure the diameter at breast height (DBH) and/or tree height (H) of all trees in the permanent sample plots; - (iii) Insert the above field measurements into the selected volume tables and calculate the stem volume of all trees in each sample plot.
+See section 2.8 for exact guidance on selecting the volume tables applicable; - Depending on the volume tables selected in the sub-step above, measure the diameter at breast height (DBH) and/or tree height (H) of all trees in the permanent sample plots; - III.
+Insert the above field measurements into the selected volume tables and calculate the stem volume of all trees in each sample plot.

-Note: It is also possible to combine the sub-steps (i) and (ii) if a suitable field instrument (such as a Spiegel relascope) is used.
+NOTE.
+It is also possible to combine the sub-steps (I) and (II) if a suitable field instrument (such as a Spiegel relascope) is used.

-Step 2: Convert the stem volume to total carbon stock in tree biomass using the following equation:
+Step 2 Convert the stem volume to total carbon stock in tree biomass using the following equation:

-$$C{TREE,j,p,i} = V{TREE,j,p,i} D_j BEF{2,j} (1+R_j) CF_j$$ (17)
+$C{TREE,j,p,i} = V{TREE,j,p,i} \times D_j \times BEF{2,j} \times \left(1 + R_j\right) \times CF_j$